Tom Clay

 Riding the wave of early Beatlemania he again rose in popularity, met and interviewed The Beatles.
 He was fired over a scheme in which he invited listeners to send in one dollar for membership in a "Beatles Booster Club", an essentially non-existent organization which had no benefits beyond a promised membership card or decal.
 According to fellow CKLW DJ Dave Shafer (also now deceased), Clay also promised each listener who sent in a dollar a personal item used by one of the Beatles; these "personal items" turned out to be items such as cigarette butts and used tissues, and other listeners claimed to have received nothing.
 However, since over 80,000 fans responded, Clay was able to live comfortably for a time on the cash that appeared in his personal post office box.
 Dave Shafer told David Carson in Rockin' Down the Dial that Clay skipped town in the wake of the Beatles Booster fiasco, leading to Shafer's being briefly jailed on charges of international fraud.
 Clay eventually returned to work at other Detroit area radio stations, including WWWW-FM, and also worked at WCBS-FM in New York.
 In 1984, he played pop standards at KPRZ, Los Angeles.

 Clay is best remembered for his single on Motown's MoWest label "What the World Needs Now Is Love"/"Abraham, Martin and John" (MoWest MW5002F).
-The record is a compilation of clips from the two popular songs, with an overlay of interviews with small children (who can not pronounce, let alone define, segregation nor bigotry), news reports, and speeches of Martin Luther King Jr. and brothers John and Robert Kennedy, emphasizing tolerance and civil rights.
+The record is a compilation of clips from the two popular songs, with an overlay of interviews with small children (who cannot pronounce, let alone define, segregation nor bigotry), news reports, and speeches of Martin Luther King Jr. and brothers John and Robert Kennedy, emphasizing tolerance and civil rights.
 It went to #8 on the Billboard Hot 100.
 It sold over one million copies, and was awarded a gold disc.
 The single peaked at number 3 in Australia in August 1971.

-A follow-up album had respectable sales, but another single, "Whatever Happened To Love" (MoWest MW5007F), flopped, and Clay found himself unemployed.
-Both songs were featured on the MoWest album What The World Needs Now (MS 103-L, released August 1971).
+A follow-up album had respectable sales, but another single, "Whatever Happened to Love" (MoWest MW5007F), flopped, and Clay found himself unemployed.
+Both songs were featured on the MoWest album What the World Needs Now (MS 103-L, released August 1971).
 Clay finished his career doing voiceover work.

-Clay died of stomach and lung cancer at the age of 66, in Valley Village, Los Angeles, California on November 22, 1995.
+Clay died of stomach and lung cancer at the age of 66, in Valley Village, Los Angeles, California, on November 22, 1995.